heyman/mms-decoder/example_application/README.txt

 to be.

 Installation:
- - Upload all PHP-scripts in hte example_application dir to the webserver.
+ - Upload all MMS Decoder's PHP-scripts to the webserver (the example_application expects to find the mmsdecoder.php file in it's parent directory).
- - Access the installation script over HTTP.
-Enter the correct information in the form, and runt the script.
-Some webhotells only allow you to have one database, that is why I have the "Use existing DB" option.
+ - Access the installation script over HTTP (install.php).
+Enter the correct information in the form, and run the script.
+Some webhosts only allow you to have one database, that is why I have the "Use existing DB" option.
  - Set the correct settings in the config.php file.
  - You should now be ready to use the application.
-Feel free to e-mail me with any questings.
+ - It's highly recommended that you remove or rename the install.php script after you have your database tables set up.

 Current supports: